 The proposed project is consistent with the objectives and policies of the Fresno General Plan, as it would improve economic vitality in the City of Fresno and allow development of existing properties within the City of Fresno.
-The project promotes business growth and reinvestment within the City and preserves and protects resources within the City.
-The Heavy Industrial designation accommodates the broadest range of industrial uses including manufacturing, assembly, wholesaling, distribution, and storage activities that are essential to the development of a balanced economic base.
+The project promotes mixed-use development and reinvestment within the City and preserves and protects resources within the City by expanding opportunities for development on infill properties.
+Infill development conserves resources and takes advantage of existing infrastructure.
+Furthermore, the proposed mixed-use development will enhance the overall character of the neighborhood by creating a more complete neighborhood.